Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/PROTOTYPE.md

 ### Nice To Haves

-- Denoise and Levelling that actually work well
+- ~Denoise~ and Levelling that actually work well
 - Added: cropping, vignetting
+- Undo and Reset Button
 - Read image EXIF data and display in editor (EXIF data is the metadata of an image, including camera model / lens / image settings)